strattonite/gremlin-rs/README.md

 4. implement Traversal::with_remote(remote &RemoteClient)?
 5. implement LocalClient?
 6. implement authentication for server communication
-7. create ClientPool to use multiple cores
-8. implement cluster logic for Client/ClientPool e.g. all read queries to read-only endpoints
 9. static query macro? (e.g. lazy_static for query serialization but uses format! to sub args in before query submission, may result in better performance)
 10. macro/function for parsing string query into bytecode for submission